vmware-archive/ansible-playbooks-chaperone/chaperone-appc-devbox/photon_setup/AUTOMATED-SETUP.md

 ## Assumptions

+If you do not have AppCatalyst, this setup will install it automatically.
+Therefore, this setup assumes you want AppCatalyst.

 If you have an existing AppCatalyst VM called "chaperone", this script will use that VM, and run scripts on top of it again, in a mostly idempotent fashion.
+If you do not have such a VM, the automated setup will create and start one so named.
+The scripts assume the VM created (or in existence) is a PhotonOS base.

 ## Getting Started